Fire Safety Begins with Preparation

 - Stoves – Don’t leave pot holders or hand towels near stove tops.
 Also, keep a lid handy to smother small grease fires.

 Home fires can originate from any number of home appliances.
-Visit the National Fire Protection Association website for in-depth fire-related analyses of dozens of home appliances and equipment.
+Visit National Fire Protection Association for in-depth fire-related analyses of dozens of home appliances and equipment.

 Even small open flames are always a potential source of a house fire.
 It’s important to take extra precaution with candles.
 Follow these guidelines in your home:

 - Keep candles at least 12 inches away from anything that can burn.

 - Always blow out candles when you leave the room or go to sleep.

 - Place matches, gasoline and lighters in a safe place out of children’s reach.

 - Teach kids never to play with matches and lighters.